Overview

 Retrieving entity types

-With the suggested function below, you will be able to retrieve the entity types associated with the entity searched.
+The suggested function below will retrieve the entity types associated with the entity searched.

 import requests